European shares fall slightly on weaker US jobs growth

 Apple rose 0.5 per cent after Credit Suisse became the latest brokerage to raise its price target on the stock, citing a better-than-feared iPhone 11 cycle so far.

-Boeing fell 1.5 per cent after the company released hundreds of internal messages that contained harshly critical comments on 737 MAX development. – Additional reporting: Reuters.
+Boeing fell 1.5 per cent after the company released hundreds of internal messages that contained harshly critical comments on 737 Max’s development. – Additional reporting: Reuters.